dcarley/strava-commute/README.md

     utility][] to generate the longitude and latitude co-ordinates.
 - The `gear_id` is optional.
 If present all activities with matching locations will be tagged with it.
-You can get the ID from the URL when looking at your bike/shoes on Strava.
+You can get the ID from the URL when looking at your bike/shoes on Strava, but you need to prefix it with `b` for bikes and `g` for shoes.

 [bounding box utility]: http://boundingbox.klokantech.com/